 Can teabags be composted?

-always recommend that gardeners put their used tea bags in their
+always recommended that gardeners put used tea bags in their

 home compost bins but some tea bags leave a plastic web behind once

 the tea leaves have rotted away.